-1988 Port: 1988 was a very difficult growing year, with bad weather in the spring and summer resulting in a small crop of average quality.
+1988 was a very difficult growing year, with bad weather in the spring and summer resulting in a small crop of average quality.
 As a result there was no declaration of vintage (a mark of the highest quality).
 Nevertheless, some very attractive single quinta ports were produced.

-1988 Italian Wines were produced in an excellent, almost outstanding vintage.
+1988 Italian wines were produced in an excellent, almost outstanding vintage.
 Good growing conditions particularly in Tuscany and Piedmont produced rich, full bodied wines that will hold for many years to come.

 This was the first in a trio of great vintages for Bordeaux, and one that has been rather overshadowed by the 89s and 90s.
 1988 is the most classic of the trio, with many of the wines not being overtly fruit-driven but having levels of extract and concentration that that make them perfect candidates for keeping.
 These would make a brilliant 31 year old wine gift for a birthday or anniversary celebration.

 Brunello de Montalcino is one of Italys most famous and most expensive red wines.
 It is produced in the vineyards surrounding the town of Montalcino located about 70 miles (110 km) southwest of Florence in the Tuscany wine region.